cloudify-cosmo/docs.getcloudify.org/content/cli/secrets.md

 #### Optional flags:

-* `-u, --upsert` - Update secret with new value if it already exists
+* `-u, --update-if-exists` - Update secret with new value if it already exists

 &nbsp;